sjsu-library/unionist/_items/unionist--text-0346.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: NOTICE.
-The Windham County Temperance Society is to be held in Brooklyn on the<br>3d Tuesday, i.e. the 15<br><sup>th</sup>day of April.
-The delegates are requested to meet at the new church at 1<br>o’clock, P. M. The public services are to commence at 2.
-La Fayette S. Foster<br>Esq. of Hampton is to give the Address.
-  It is very desirable that each auxiliary<br>not only send delegates to the meeting;
-  but forward to the Secretary their<br>annual report as soon as possible, that a full and favorable account of this<br>County Society may be given to the meeting of the State Society in<br>May.&nbsp;&nbsp; G. J. TILLOTSON, Sec.<br>
+transcription: 'NOTICE.
+The Windham County Temperance Society is to be held in Brooklyn on the 3d Tuesday, i.e. the 15 <sup>th</sup> day of April.
+The delegates are requested to meet at the new church at 1 o’clock, P. M. The public services are to commence at 2.
+La Fayette S. Foster Esq. of Hampton is to give the Address.
+It is very desirable that each auxiliary not only send delegates to the meeting; but forward to the Secretary their annual report as soon as possible, that a full and favorable account of this County Society may be given to the meeting of the State Society in May.&nbsp;&nbsp;
+  G. J. TILLOTSON, Sec. '
 scholarlyNotes:
 commentary: La Fayette S, Foster (1806-1880) was an anti-slavery advocate and later a prominent U.S. Senator from Connecticut.